livejs/dotjs2016/script.md

 * My two biggest passions are music visualizations and experimenting with web technologies
 * To combine both these passions into one project I started NERD DISCO more than two years ago
 * Since then I gave talks around the world to inspire everyone to be creative with the web
-* Recently I also started to collaborate with other web artists to reach new creative horizons.
+* Recently I started to collaborate with other web artists
 * One of them is Sam and because he already explained how to create visualisations, I will focus on the hardware side of NERD DISCO.